datastax/dsbulk/manual/settings.md

 #### -b,<br />--driver.basic.cloud.secure-connect-bundle<br />--datastax-java-driver.basic.cloud.secure-connect-bundle _&lt;string&gt;_

-The location of the secure bundle used to connect to a Datastax Apollo database.
+The location of the secure bundle used to connect to a Datastax Astra database.
 This setting must be a path on the local filesystem or a valid URL.

 Examples: